jeffreytse/jekyll-theme-yat/_posts/2023-04-25-project-plan.md

 | Código | Predecesora | Descripción                | Duración |
 | ------ | ----------- | -------------------------- | -------- |
 | 1      |             | Planificación del proyecto | 70 h     |

+## Gestión de riesgos

+[//]: # "Challenges / Constraints: briefly explain the key limitations of the project and how will they be managed."

+1. Identificación de los riesgos y estimación de sus consecuencias
+2. Tabla de gestión de riesgos
+3. Plan de mitigación de los riesgos que exceden el RPN máximo establecido

+## Gestión de calidad

+[//]: # "Acceptance criteria: explain what are the success factors required, to acquire the approval for completing the project at the end.
+Specify who will be the Approver"

 ## Proceso de cierre